Grey Matters

 - Steve Blum

-Banner image of voice actor Grey DeLisle with characters
+Banner image of voice actor Grey DeLisle with popular characters

 Steve: Recently, I was lucky enough to spend an evening with the gregariously delightful Grey DeLisle Griffin.
 Enjoy this excerpt from Class 55, where Grey shared her life, wisdom, and lots of laughs, so that others might learn and grow.